ruelalarcon/usask_class_notifier/README.md

 3. **Configure the bot:**
    - Replace `'YOUR_BOT_TOKEN'` and `CLASS_REGISTRAR_COOKIES` in `config.py` with your actual bot token
+   - Add your Discord user ID to the `DEVELOPERS` list in `config.py` to use developer commands
    - An example config file can be found in `config.py.example`

 4. **Invite bot to your server:**